shaunkhoo/cloud-foundations/session2/README.md

 * Tear down all the resources correctly using the AWS Console

 **Why is this useful?**
-* Learn how different AWS storage services differ, and when to use which service.
+* Choose the right AWS storage services for a given use-case.
 * Covers the basics of creating, accessing, securing and encrypting S3 buckets.
-* Having configured your S3 buckets, you can use it to store data while exploiting features of the cloud, including high availability and durability at potentially infinite scale.
+* Having configured your S3 bucket, you can use it to store data while exploiting features of the cloud, including high availability and durability at potentially infinite scale.